 Do other universities participate in UniForum?

-The UniForum program has been adopted by 50+ post-secondary institutions worldwide, including 7 in Canada, 23 in the United Kingdom and Ireland, and 25 in Australia and New Zealand.
+The UniForum program has been adopted by 36 post-secondary institutions worldwide, including 10 in Canada, 15 in the United Kingdom and Europe, and 11 in Australia and New Zealand.
 New universities continue to join the program.
 More information on participating institutions can be found on the Cubane website.

 Why does U of T want to participate in the UniForum program?